2025 Agenda

 Heather Anderson, Trans Mountain

-Digital Solutions for Post-Remediation and Reclamation Vegetation Management: A Case Study from northeastern Alberta
+Digital Solutions for Post-Remediation and Reclamation Vegetation Management: A Case Study from Northeastern Alberta

 Matt Wilkinson, Montrose Enviornmental